IceBoy - Game Boy clone and research

 This domain serves as a place for documenting the progress of developing my Game Boy clone (IceBoy) and all the stuff I found out about the real Game Boys.
 I started with IceBoy because I wanted to learn about FPGAs and thought a Game Boy would be a fun project for that.
 I decided to develop IceBoy for the Lattice iCE40 FPGA family.
 This is where the name IceBoy comes from: iCE40 → IceBoy.
 I made this decision to use the iCE40 family because I wanted to use a toolchain that is completely open source: Project IceStorm.

-You can find the IceBoy source code here:
+You can find further details about IceBoy here.

 Game Boy research

-I've done a bit of research on Game Boys that I've documented on separate pages:
+I've done a lot of research on Game Boys that I've documented on separate pages:

 Game Boy Memory Access Patterns